paulparkinson/podsofkon/README.md

 ## Some things that have not yet come to pass...
-- True Cache for Multi-player online (cross platform: phone, computer, XR)
+- True Cache and Oracle DB Mobile Backend for Multi-player online (cross platform: phone, computer, XR)
 - AI for player vs computer
 - AI Gen for content included 2d, 3d, audio, video, and streaming
 - Oracle Backend For Spring Boot (the backend uses Spring Boot already)